AriFordsham/GHCWiki/annotations.md

 #### Alternative 3

+**Update: this doesn't actually work because we need to look up the serialization function for user-defined annotations''' **

 The other alternative we came up with is to change the GHC API to annotations to this: